Alabama’s Smith becomes 1st WR to win Heisman in 29 years

 Smith is the third Alabama player to win the Heisman, all since 2009.
 Like Tide running backs Mark Ingram (’09) and Derrick Henry (2015), Smith will play in the national championship game as a Heisman winner.

-No. 1 Alabama faces No. 3 Ohio State on Jan.
+Alabama faces No. 3 Ohio State on Jan.
 11 in the College Football Playoff title game in Miami Gardens, Florida.

 The Heisman voting was complete on Dec.
 21, so playoff performances were not a factor.
 But Smith made those who supported him feel good about it with a brilliant three-touchdown game against Notre Dame in the CFP semifinals last weekend.